 The article Water quality highlights the importance of a catchment area and how water is treated for human consumption.

-The longest river, largest lake, majority of geothermal systems and awesome wetlands – find out more about
+The longest river, largest lake, majority of geothermal systems and awesome wetlands – find out more about water in the Waikato.

 Tōku awa koiora – introduction curates resources about the Waikato River ecosystems and the iwi, researchers and scientists who are working to restore and protect the health and wellbeing of the Waikato River.